zaproxy/zap-api-docs/source/includes/auth.md

 context and the `test user` to perform the authentication.
 After this, you should see the Spider crawling all the protected resources.

 <aside class="info">
-It's not mandatory to set the forced used mode, if you manually set a user for ZAP activities such as scanning.
+It's not mandatory to set the forced user mode, if you manually set a user for ZAP activities such as scanning.
 </aside>

 ### Steps to Reproduce via API